-If the advice given is in relation solely to the investments linked to the bond, the adviser could set the charge up as an investment adviser charge (IAC or EMC IAC as appropriate) instead.
-This would allow the charges to be paid by the Trustees without affecting the 5% annual taxdeferred entitlement.

-To take the charges as IAC, the appropriate FCA permissions are required and our Nomination of Investment Adviser form will need to be completed.
-More information can be found on this in our Guide to Charges

-If the client elects to take 5% 'income' equal to the 5% annual tax-deferred entitlement, then any ongoing adviser charges will create a chargeable event (excess event) which will be assessed on either the Settlor, Trustee or Beneficiary depending on the trust type and when the gain occurs.
-Taking less than 5% 'income' may not be desirable as it will reduce the discount available under the arrangement (see page 18 for an example) and adviser charges may alter or cease in the future.

-You can use the Estate Planning Bond Gift Calculator on our website to get an idea of how much the discount will be reduced if a lower 'income' is selected

-- The payment of ongoing adviser charges could deplete the capacity of the bond to meet the Settlor's requirement for 'income' or the needs of the Beneficiaries of the residual fund - > It is important that consideration is given to the size of payments that are allowed above the 5% annual taxdeferred entitlement - > A reducing bond value due to Settlor's 'income' and charges means that any AC agreed to be paid as a percentage of funds under management will also reduce - Where requested, VAT can be added automatically (at the applicable rate) to the initial or ongoing charge for advice.
-Should the VAT rate change in the future, we will automatically adjust the level of VAT without requesting a new agreement from your client.
-However, please be aware that we are only able to apply the VAT rate applicable at the date we make the adviser charge payment and not at the date of your invoice.
-Therefore, to avoid any VAT rate differences, the date of any invoice raised should align with the payment date.
-Should such differences arise, any under or overpayments must be resolved between you and the client.
+- > If the advice given is in relation solely to the investments linked to the bond, the adviser could set the charge up as an investment adviser charge (IAC or EMC IAC as appropriate) instead.
+This would allow the charges to be paid by the Trustees without affecting the 5% annual tax-deferred entitlement. - To take the charges as IAC, the appropriate FCA permissions are required and our Nomination of Investment Adviser form will need to be completed.
+More information can be found on this in our Selection & Generation Planning Bond Guide to Charges - If the client elects to take 5% 'income' equal to the 5% annual tax-deferred entitlement, then any ongoing adviser charges will create a chargeable event (excess event) which will be assessed on either the Settlor, Trustee or Beneficiary depending on the trust type and when the gain occurs.
+Taking less than 5% 'income' may not be desirable as it will reduce the discount available under the arrangement (see page 18 for an example) and adviser charges may alter or cease in the future. - You can use the Generation Planning Bond gift calculator on our website to get an idea of how much the discount will be reduced if a lower 'income' is selected - The payment of ongoing adviser charges could deplete the capacity of the bond to meet the Settlor's requirement for 'income' or the needs of the Beneficiaries of the residual fund - > It is important that consideration is given to the size of payments that are allowed above the 5% annual taxdeferred entitlement - A reducing bond value due to Settlor's 'income' and charges means that any AC agreed to be paid as a percentage of funds under management will also reduce.
+For more details, refer to the relevant section of the Adviser Charges Pack.

-For more details refer to the relevant section of the Adviser Charges Pack.
-It is important to note that VAT on the adviser charge (AC) paid to the financial adviser from the bond, will be treated as a withdrawal from the bond and will form part of the 5% annual tax-deferred entitlement.
+SUMMARY

-This table summarises the different tax implications of paying either initial or ongoing charges for advice to the financial adviser in relation to an Estate Planning Bond.
+This table summarises the different tax implications of paying either initial or ongoing charges for advice to the financial adviser in relation to a Generation Planning Bond.